sam-m888/anticipatory-genealogy/README.md

 **In Summary**

-After informing the system that she wanted to do some primary research and importing her tree, Sally was guided through the research process.
+After informing the system that she wanted to do some traditional research and importing her tree, Sally was guided through the research process.
 This guidance was based off of who Sally wanted to focus on, Sally's experience level, what information and records were available, and what records were most helpful to other researchers.
 The system adapted and tailored an experience for Sally as a person, and presented that experience as a set of personalized Tasks for her to complete.
 She determined what she wanted, and the system adapted itself to her wants.

 #### Collaboration??